 - Woollahra Gates.

-Centennial Parklands is very cycling friendly, and we are routinely improving and upgrading our links and cycleways.
+Centennial Parklands is cycle friendly and we regularly improve and upgrade our links and network of cycleways.
 We are a comfortable riding distance from the city, inner west or eastern suburbs of Sydney.

-We have a series of shared pathways and dedicated cycle lanes in Centennial Parklands, including the new Oxford St Cycleway that runs alongside Sydney Water reservoirs located within Centennial Park.
+The Parklands offers cyclists a range of shared pathways and dedicated cycle lanes, including the new Oxford Street Cycleway that runs alongside the Sydney Water reservoirs located within Centennial Park.
 There are also bike racks near Centennial Parklands Dining and the children's Learners Cycleway.

-If you are visiting the Moore Park sporting and entertainment precinct on a special (or major) event day plan your trip using the Transport Infoline website or via their phone number 131 500.
-On most occasions you can purchase a Moore Park Link Ticket from any CityRail station - which includes train and bus travel to Moore Park.
+If you are visiting the SCG, Allianz Stadium or any of the other Moore Park sporting and entertainment precinct venues on a special (or major) event day, plan your trip using the Transport Infoline website or call 131 500.
+On most occasions you can purchase a Moore Park Link Ticket from any CityRail station - this ticket includes train and bus travel to Moore Park.

 During major events, special shuttle buses usually operate between Central Station or Circular Quay and Moore Park.
-For information on the Transport Infoline's Moore Park event shuttle bus services website.
+For information visit the Transport Infoline's Moore Park event shuttle bus services website.

-While we encourage the use of public transport to Moore Park, for those who choose to drive to attend a major event there are temporary parking areas set aside for major events in Moore Park (Kippax Field and Showground Field - entrances from Driver Avenue).
+While we encourage the use of public transport to Moore Park, for those who choose to drive to attend a major event there are temporary parking areas set aside in Moore Park (Kippax Field and Showground Field - enter from Driver Avenue).

-If you are early enough, the Entertainment Quarter car parking station is also an opportunity.
+If you are early enough, the Entertainment Quarter car parking station is also available.
 Parking fees apply to these event car parking areas.

-If you want more information on latest traffic conditions, phone 131 700 or visit the Live Traffic website.
+If you'd like information about the latest traffic conditions, phone 131 700 or visit the Live Traffic website.

-Some select events may offer integrated ticketing for patrons - whereby public transport and/or parking arrangements may be included in the entrance ticket price for an event.
+Some select events may offer integrated ticketing for patrons - this option means that public transport and/or parking arrangements may be included in the entrance ticket price for an event.

-The ticketing agency for your event will advise if integrated ticketing is available.
+The ticketing agency for your event will advise whether integrated ticketing is available.